healthykitchen101/healthykitchen101.com/juicers/reviews/omega/omega-juicer-nc900hrd19.md

 *   Kale (25%) - **7.0**/undefined

-None of the four ingredients we picked for the performance test was much of a challenge to the Omega NC900: This masticating juicer handled everything with ease and grace.
-It made more juice out of the same amounts of ingredients.
-Although the auger speed is slow at 80 RPM, this juicer was always quick to complete the job.
-That is thanks to the spacious drum and feed chute, which minimize clogging and allow it to take more and larger size ingredients with ease.
+None of the four ingredients we used for the performance test was a challenge for the Omega NC900: This masticating juicer handled everything with ease and grace.
+It simply squeezed out more juice than any other juicer.
+The auger speed is slow at 80 RPM, but it was always quick to complete the job.
+This is largely due to the spacious drum and feed chute, so less clogging, more load, and chunkier cuts.

-The only thing we wish for is if it would be better at re-juicing the pulp; however, since the machine does get a lot out of the ingredients in the first go, we didn’t feel we wasted anything.
+One ‘demerit’ is that you can’t re-juice the pulp due to the auger design, but since it juices so thoroughly the first time, re-juicing seems hardly necessary.

 ### Carrots